movestore/simple-map/README.md

 none

 ### Parameters
-`num`: The amount of longitude and latitude units that shall be added at the edges of the data's bounding box for better visibility.
+`Choose edge size`: The amount of longitude and latitude units that shall be added at the edges of the data's bounding box for better visibility.
+Default 0.

 ### Null or error handling:
-**Parameter `num`:** The default value is `0`, which leads to no extra margin of the map around the locations' bounding box.
+**Parameter `Choose edge size`:** The default value is `0`, which leads to no extra margin of the map around the locations' bounding box.

 **Data:** The data are not manipulated, but empty input with no locations (NULL) leads to an error.
 For calculations in further Apps the input data set is returned.